yentheng0110/tp/docs/UserGuide.md

 #### Extra Information:
-Date format is in DD-MM-YYYY and Time format is in HH:mm The name and nric are case-insensitive
+Date format is in DD-MM-YYYY and Time format is in HH:mm The name and NRIC are case-insensitive

 Example: `findAppointment n/John`
 ```